top of page

 The noun 'touchstone' derives its significance from the root word 'touch' and the Old English word 'stan,' meaning 'stone.'
 In its etymology, 'touchstone' reflects its historical use as a stone upon which precious metals were rubbed to assess their purity and authenticity by the mark they left behind.
 Over time, 'touchstone' has metaphorically evolved into a standard, criterion, or reference point used to evaluate or judge the quality, authenticity, or truthfulness of something, much like the way precious metals were assessed using the actual stone.

-Find the meaning of touchstone
+Find the correct meaning of the noun touchstone:

 Try Again!